AP090/Modified-Gravitational-Dynamics-Simulation/README.txt

+See the "Paper" directory for the PDF of the written report.

 This repo contains all the source code of for Edward Chang and Aryan Prasad's AMATH 271 course project.
 It is meant to be run on a Linux system (WSL works).

 (Aryan was in charged of numerical computation, Edward was in charged of typesetting in LaTeX and the theory)